A K-8 School for Girls

 Chair, Board of Trustees

 As a culminating class project, Grade 8 students collaborate creatively on a scripted or devised performing arts production to perform for the Hamlin community in June before their graduation.
-This musical production offers students an opportunity to develop and share their skills in music, dance, acting, and visual design (with set, props, costumes, and lighting) while bonding together as a class.
+This musical production offers students an opportunity to develop and share their skills in music, dance, acting, technology, and visual design (with set, props, costumes, and lighting) while bonding together as a class.
 Students work on their performing arts project over the course of the spring semester.
-These annual Grade 8 musical productions are based on meaningful content aligned with Hamlin’s mission and Creed and have been a favorite school tradition, and are now even better on the stage in our new performing arts center!
+These annual Grade 8 musical productions are based on meaningful content aligned with Hamlin’s mission and Creed and have been a favorite school tradition.

 The Jan Micha Influential Women in History Program is a way for Grade 4 students to learn about women who have made significant, positive, and often overlooked contributions that have changed the course of American herstory.
 Research, public speaking skills, and learning about different experiences through influential women’s stories are core principles of this project.
 Originally called the Famous American Women Program, it was renamed in 2015 to honor one of the program’s founders and beloved member of Hamlin’s faculty for over 30 years, Jan Micha.

 Every spring, our Kindergarten classes begin their Emergent Units.
-The themes of these units are completely student driven, different between the classes, and vary every year.
+The themes of these units are completely student centered, different between the classes, and vary every year.
 Themes are based on class discussions around interests and curiosities.
-Once the theme is determined, homeroom teachers get to work connecting with outside specialists and our in-house specialist teachers to integrate local and diverse activities and guest leaders to heighten the learning experience.
-The culminating project is then shared with the larger community through performances, public speaking, and interactive, hands on opportunities.
+Once the theme is determined, homeroom teachers get to work connecting with outside specialists and our in-house specialist teachers to integrate local and diverse activities and guest experts to heighten the learning experience.
+The culminating project is then shared with the larger community through performances, public speaking, and interactive, hands-on opportunities.

 Bacon ipsum dolor amet swine brisket drumstick sausage turducken.
 Sirloin beef bacon fatback capicola short loin, filet mignon hamburger drumstick.
 Cupim shankle picanha biltong, pork chop pig alcatra kevin cow.
 Turkey flank pork hamburger, corned beef burgdoggen t-bone tri-tip shankle chicken buffalo tenderloin.